August 29, 2019

 At the technical level, RSSI is relatively uncomplicated, as it simply measures the indication of RF energy at an antenna.
 Unfortunately, RF interference can cause a radio frequency signal to read higher than what is actually being transmitted from a device, meaning in a “noisy” RF environment, you might get a high RSSI reading even in the absence of a strong communication link.

 Wireless tech built on the Zigbee protocol is particularly effective for middle-distance indoor positioning.
 Measuring RSSI values on Zigbee is fairly straightforward, as integrated chips are designed to get RSSI, and the IEEE 802.15.4 standard Link Quality Indication can be used to derive a received signal strength value.
 That said, while easy to implement, Zigbee RSSI values can fluctuate depending on the surrounding environment — objects like furniture, walls, and even human bodies may change the values in unpredictable ways.

 Currently, Bluetooth location services use RSSI to estimate the distance between devices, and can determine device position with trilateration, a version of triangulation that measures signal distance from at least three points in order to pinpoint one specific location (unlike triangulation, trilateration does not use angles in its calculations).
-When used with AoA for triangulation (explained below), the BLE directionality function is even more accurate.
+When used with AoA for triangulation (explained below), the Bluetooth LE directionality function is even more accurate.